Canvas Instructor Guide

 2. Click +Assignment.

-3. Enter the assignment name and provide instructions using the text editor.
+3. Enter the assignment name and provide instructions in the text editor.

 4. Indicate the number of points, the assignment group (i.e., the group of assignments this should belong to for grading purposes, if applicable), the allowed submission type(s), and the number of submission attempts.

 • By default, Canvas will assign the assignment to everyone in your course.
-See the group assignment tab for assigning to groups.
+See the "Group assignment" tab in this accordion for assigning to groups.

 6. Click Save & Publish.
-You will be able to edit the assignment up until students start submitting.
+You will be able to edit the assignment until you receive a student submission.

-1. Before creating a group assignment, set up group sets for your Canvas course, if you have not already.
+1. Before creating a group assignment, set up group sets for your Canvas course, if you have not done so already.

 2. Log in to your Canvas course and click Assignments in the Course Navigation.